kikocorreoso/pizarra-nb/README.md

 After clicking the toolbar button (see video above) the selected cell is transformed to a HTML5 canvas using html2canvas (see next section).
-This canvas is included in a HTML div element and some functionality is added with the help of a modified version of sketchpad (see next section).
+This canvas is included in a HTML div element and some functionality is added with the help of a modified version of sketchpad (see *Third party libs used* section).
 The final result is shown in a dialog where you can interact with the converted cell.

 I've tested images, latex formulas, code cells, markdown cells,...
 If it is